burningwave/core/README.md

 <br>

-# Performing different tasks in parallel and with different priorities
+# Performing different tasks in parallel with different priorities
 By using the **BackgroundExecutor** component you can launch different Runnables or Suppliers in a parallel way and wait for them starting or finishing.
 For obtaining threads the BackgroundExecutor uses the **ThreadSupplier** component which can be customized in the [burningwave.static.properties](#configuration) file.
 The ThreadSupplier provides a fixed number of reusable threads indicated by the '**thread-supplier.max-poolable-threads-count**' property and, if these threads have already been assigned, new non-reusable threads will be created whose quantity maximum is indicated by the '**thread-supplier.max-detached-threads-count**' property.
 Once this limit is reached if the request for a new thread exceeds the waiting time indicated by the '**thread-supplier.poolable-thread-request-timeout**' property, the ThreadSupplier will proceed to increase the limit indicated by the 'thread-supplier.max-detached-threads-count' property for the quantity indicated by the '**thread-supplier.max-detached-threads-count.increasing-step**' property.
 Resetting the 'thread-supplier.max-detached-threads-count' property to its initial value, will occur gradually only when there have been no more waits on thread requests for an amount of time indicated by the '**thread-supplier.max-detached-threads-count.elapsed-time-threshold-from-last-increase-for-gradual-decreasing-to-initial-value**' property.
 ```java
 import static org.burningwave.core.assembler.StaticComponentContainer.BackgroundExecutor;